About the ThoughtSpot image

 Review your changes, and click create.
 Azure does the final validation check.

 Open the following ports between the User/ETL server and ThoughtSpot nodes.
 This ensures that the ThoughtSpot processes do not get blocked.

 |12345||TCP||ODBC and JDBC drivers access|

-Refer to network policies for more information.
+Refer to Network ports for more information.

 Prepare for starting up ThoughtSpot

-Prerequisite: To log in to the VM, you need the private key that is available in the image.
+Prerequisite: To log into the VM, you need the private key that is available in the image.
 You can obtain this from your ThoughtSpot contact.